How to Improve Your Sleep Naturally

 Alcohol (while at first is sedative) will cause restlessness and limit you from getting the deep sleep you need.

 In addition, you’ll want to look at the supplements and medications that you take, especially those you consume later in the day.
 B vitamins, certain types of anti-histamines, blood pressure meds, some anti-depressants and other stimulating herbs could all be contributing.
-Of course, you’ll want to check with your prescribing physician before altering or changing when or what you take, but its always good to do your own research so you can be your own advocate if you think some of the meds you’re taking are causing your sleeplessness.
+Of course, you’ll want to check with your prescribing physician before altering or changing when or what you take, but it’s always good to do your own research so you can be your own advocate if you think some of the meds you’re taking are causing your sleeplessness.

-The sedative herbs as a whole are the most likely to interact with pain and psych meds so even though these two are very gentle at low dosages you’ll want to confirm with your family doctor that its ok to combine them with the meds you’re taking.
+The sedative herbs as a whole are the most likely to interact with pain and psych meds, so even though these two are very gentle at low dosages, you’ll want to confirm with your family doctor that its ok to combine them with the meds you’re taking.
 And always check with your doctor if you’re pregnant.

-And remember to reduce stress, and incorporate the other lifestyle changes.
-While these herbs can be used in the longer term, they may start to lose their effect and if the other aspects of your lifestyle go unchanged you’ll be back where you started.
+And remember to reduce stress and incorporate the other lifestyle changes.
+While these herbs can be used in the longer term, they may start to lose their effect, and if the other aspects of your lifestyle go unchanged, you’ll be back where you started.

 More To Explore